bitwarden/helm-charts/CONTRIBUTING.md

 ## Helm Schema

-Helm chart schemas are auto-generated from `values.yaml` files.
+Helm chart schemas are generated from `values.yaml` files.
 The CI validates that schemas are up-to-date using the Helm plugin: [helm-schema](https://github.com/dadav/helm-schema).

-To generate/update schemas locally:
+To update schemas after making changes changes to a values file:

 ```bash
 helm plugin install https://github.com/dadav/helm-schema

 # From a chart directory
 helm schema --skip-auto-generation required
 ```